What is Premature Ejaculation (PE)?

-Biological Causes of PE
+Biological Causes of Premature Ejaculation

 A number of biological factors might contribute to premature ejaculation, including:

-- Frenulem Breve – a tight band of tissue connecting the glans (head of the penis) to the shaft of the penis on its underside.
+- Frenulum Breve – a tight band of tissue connecting the glans (head of the penis) to the shaft of the penis on its underside.
 When the frenulum is tight or short this is called a frenulum breve.

 - Abnormal hormone levels